 The revision of the EU system for monitoring, reporting and verification of CO2 emissions from maritime transport started in February 2019 with the aim to align it with the International Maritime Organisation’s (IMO) global data collection system (DCS) for the fuel oil consumption of ships.
 For different reasons the process has grown to encompass a much larger revision, including different amendments that would speed up the decarbonization of the maritime sector.

-According to amendments in the shipping MRV regulation, both ship owners and time charterers will have to comply with the requirements related to monitoring, reporting and verifying CO2 emissions from maritime transport.
+According to suggested amendments in the shipping MRV regulation, both ship owners and time charterers will have to comply with the requirements related to monitoring, reporting and verifying CO2 emissions from maritime transport.

 One of the amendments suggested by the EU Parliament is to define the regulated “company” as “the shipowner or any other organisation or person such as the manager; the time charterer or the bareboat charterer, which has assumed the responsibility for the commercial operation of the ship from the shipowner and is responsible for paying for fuel consumed by the ship;”.